voicebase/voicebase-docs/docs/how-to-guides/custom-vocabulary.md

 * Hyphenated words
 * Multi-word phrases

-For example, company names, last name or alternative spellings may not be present in the standard dictionary.
+Non-dictionary words such as company names, last name or alternative spellings may not be present in the standard dictionary.
 Those can be added and given preferential treatment to be transcribed.
 Words that already exist in the dictionary can be added to custom vocabulary to give them preferential treatment to be transcribed.

 Upon a standard configuration, a submitted audio file may return a transcript such as:

 “Hi this is Brian from voice space.”

-However using Custom Vocabulary, we can specify that we would want the company name “VoiceBase” to be recognized.
+However, using Custom Vocabulary, we can specify that we would want the company name “VoiceBase” to be recognized.
 We can do so using the ad-hoc method of Custom Vocabulary below:

 ```json
 { "configuration":